PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Cognition Fundamentals/Cognitive Models of Language Learning - Requirements and Use-cases.md

 ## Responsible AI

 In **today's data lab**, we will work on the Cognitive Models of Language Learning use-cases.
-Use-case 1-5 are related to the independent study material of Week 4.
+Use-case 1 and 2 are related to the independent study material of Week 4.
 Use case 6 (Topic: Computational models of language learning) is related to the medal challenges!

 ## Use-cases